yancong/zine/README.md

 The zine is a 16-page A5 booklet

 The recipe insert is an 8-page folding zine.
-(Guide on how to fold: https://www.wikihow.com/Make-a-Zine)
+[Guide on how to fold](https://www.wikihow.com/Make-a-Zine)